What is tinnitus?

 What causes tinnitus?

 Tinnitus remains a challenging condition to treat because in many cases we do not completely understand why it has occurred.
 The commonest association is with age related degeneration of the hearing system.
 Occasionally tinnitus on one side is the first sign of a benign tumour called an acoustic neuroma and this needs to be evaluated with an MRI scan.
 Tinnitus that is pulse-like may be caused by problems that make you hear your own pulse (such as a blocked middle ear) or occasionally by problems with a blood vessel.
+All patients with new tinnitus should have an audiogram and be evaluated by an ENT specialist to rule out serious causes.

 How can tinnitus effect me?